georgenicoll/mcp-cloup/README.md

 ## Introduction

-This library provides `setup_tools()` function that automatically converts cloup CLI commands into MCP tools.
-It traverses your cloup command groups and registers each command as an MCP tool with FastMCP, making your CLI functions available as tools for AI assistants.
+This library provides the `setup_mcp_tools()` function that automatically converts cloup CLI commands into MCP tools.
+`setup_mcp_tools()` traverses your cloup command groups and registers each command as an MCP tool with FastMCP, making your CLI functions available as tools for AI assistants.

 ## Build